 Students will learn how to use evidence-based research to inform clinical practices and interventions, while developing practice skills that prepare them for work in various health and mental health clinical settings.
 View the Curriculum Snapshot.

-Students in Adult Mental Health & Wellness can customize their education experience by pursuing one of three tracks in behavioral health, gerontology or military social work.
+Students in Adult Mental Health & Wellness can customize their education experience by pursuing a military social work track.
 Tracks are not required to complete the MSW program.
 View the Tracks Curriculum.

 Military Social Work Track

 Working in the field with one of our many community partners gives students valuable real-world, hands-on experience that complements and enhances their classroom education.
 Students complete 1,000 hours of hands-on training, which amounts to 14-20 hours per week.

 Sample field locations include:

 - Community Organizations

 Read more about our field placement requirements and opportunities.

 Department faculty members are engaged in a wide variety of research that informs our curriculum and policy.
 Many are affiliated with one or more of the school’s research centers and research clusters.